culvertsoft/mgen/README.md

       <brand type="string"/>
     </Apple>

 Compiling the type above with the MGen compiler will produce source code for a class called Apple with two member variables: _size_ (a 32 bit signed integer) and _brand_ (a string).
-To do this we must save it in a module file.
+To do this we must save the above type definition in a module file.
 A module file is simply an xml file with a sequence of type definitions.
 For example, we could create a file called _se.culvertsoft.mymodule.xml_ with the following contents:

     <Module>
       <Types>